Farmington Hills neighborhood hosts fiber internet pilot - Farmington Voice

-One Farmington Hills neighborhood is getting a taste of higher internet speeds facilitated by a fiber network.
+One Farmington Hills neighborhood is getting a taste of higher internet speeds facilitated by a Southfield company’s fiber network.

 The 123NET pilot program launched last month in neighborhoods south of 13 Mile and west of Orchard Lake Road.
 They’ll be the first residential customers with access to Home Fiber Internet, which promises “symmetrical speeds that are 100X faster than Comcast and AT&T.”